 Select Language

-Quad-LED and Dual-LED Complex Modulation for Visible Light Communication: Analysis and Framework
+Quad-LED and Dual-LED Complex Modulation for Visible Light Communication

-Analysis of novel spatial-domain complex modulation techniques (QCM, DCM, SM-DCM) for VLC, including performance, detectors, and future applications.
+Analysis of novel spatial-domain complex modulation techniques (QCM, DCM, SM-DCM) for VLC, eliminating Hermitian symmetry in OFDM, with performance evaluation and rate analysis.

 smdled.org | PDF Size: 0.9 MB